kunalmessi10/CNN-network-on-CIFAR-10-dataset/README.md

 # CNN network on CIFAR 10 dataset
-Implementation of a MLP, a CNN network using Keras
+Implementation of a basic CNN network in Keras.